A Leray-Serre spectral sequence for Lagrangian Floer theory: Transversality

-It follows that for each type, we have a comeager set of smooth data.
+Hence, for each combinatorial type $\g$ we have a comeager set of smooth regular data.
 To select a coherent system, one can use the fact that the collection $\lbrace \g\rbrace$ is finite and that a countable intersection of comeager sets is again comeager.
-The most serious condition that occurs is that of (collapsing an edge), as this requires perturbation datum on $\g$ lie in the intersection of two comeager sets on surface components and imposes an empty condition on the collapsed edge.
-In case of (making an edge length non-zero), one can perturb on the small length edge via a covariant constant non-zero vector field, and this will still give a contradiction in \ref{contradictioneq2}.\\
+The most serious condition that occurs is that of (collapsing an edge), as this requires perturbation datum on $\mc{U}_\g$ lie in the intersection of two comeager sets on surface components and imposes an empty condition on the collapsed (zero-length) edge.
+If we either collapse a zero length boundary node or make a boundary node length non-zero, one can perturb on the small length edge via a covariant constant non-zero vector field.
+Such a perturbation is determined from a vector on the zero length edge, and we will also get a contradiction in \eqref{contradictioneq2}.

-The gluing argument that produces the tubular neighborhood of $\mathcal{M}_\g'(E,L,D,P)$ in $\mathcal{M}_\g(E,L,D,P)$ is the same as in \cite{CW1,CW2}.
-The matter of assigning compatible orientations is also similar.\\
+Once we have coherence, the gluing argument that produces the tubular neighbourhood of $\mathcal{M}_{\g'}(E,L,D,P_{\g'})$ in $\mathcal{M}_\g(E,L,D,P_\g)$ is the same as in \cite{CW1,CW2}.
+The matter of assigning compatible orientations is also similar.

 \end{proof}